TMU-Tarasov-Minibaev-Ushakov/medorg-app/XRayAPI/README.md

 Key points:

-This endpoint only accepts POST requests.
+For the first, you need place your pytorch model to models directory This endpoint only accepts POST requests.
 Image data is expected in the image file field of the request.
 The model is downloaded if not already present.